open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### Retrieving the TraceId and SpanId

-The API must allow retrieving the `TraceId` and `SpanId` in the following forms:
+The API MUST allow retrieving the `TraceId` and `SpanId` in the following forms:

 * Hex - returns the lowercase [hex encoded](https://tools.ietf.org/html/rfc4648#section-8)
 `TraceId` (result MUST be a 32-hex-character lowercase string) or `SpanId`